SulimanKh87/taskhub-api/Readme.md

 - `ruff check .`
 - `black --check .`
 - `pytest -v`

+CI also validates database initialization logic by asserting that required MongoDB indexes exist before queries are executed.

 CI status badge is displayed at the top of the README.